Gambling and online casinos in Sierra Leone

 - digital infrastructure and mobile finance are developing.

-the gambling sector brings the country up to 1.5% of GDP,
+According to Africa Economic Outlook 2025, the gambling sector brings the country up to 1.5% of GDP, and the annual market growth is estimated at 10-12%.

 Cultural and religious context

-Sierra Leone is a country where Islam and Christianity coexist peacefully,
+Sierra Leone is a country where Islam and Christianity coexist peacefully, and the attitude towards gambling here is moderately tolerant.

-but do not require a complete ban.
+Religious leaders urge avoiding addiction, but do not demand a complete ban.

-Gambling is perceived as a form of leisure,- and the state encourages responsible play
+Gambling is perceived as a form of leisure, and the state encourages responsible play and the fight against ludomania through educational programs.

 We don't ban, we regulate"